Lou Christie: Resurgence: 1967–1970

-Later career: 1971–present
+Later career: 1971–2025

 Christie spent the early 1970s between London and New York City.
-In 1971 he released a concept album called Paint America Love, regarded by some as his best LP, and married former UK beauty queen Francesca Winfield in London.
-In the US, he recorded "The Lion Sleeps Tonight", but after a dispute between his manager Stan Polley and Neil Bogart of Buddah, Christie's vocals were removed and replaced by those of the similar-sounding Robert John, whose version became a major hit.
+In 1971 he released a concept album called Paint America Love, regarded by some (including Christie himself) as his best LP, and married former UK beauty queen Francesca Winfield in London.
+In the U.S., he recorded "The Lion Sleeps Tonight", but after a dispute between his manager Stan Polley and Neil Bogart of Buddah, Christie's vocals were removed and replaced by those of the similar-sounding Robert John, whose version became a major hit.
 Christie was also peripherally involved in the legal issues around Five Arts Management, a company set up by Polley, which contributed to the suicides of Badfinger members Pete Ham and Tom Evans.
+By this time, Christie had grown tired of industry meddling in his career and of singing falsetto.

 Christie returned to the United States, and lived for a time in Lake Charles, Louisiana.
 In 1974, he tried a new musical style, going country on his album Lou Christie.
 This album is also known unofficially as Beyond the Blue Horizon after its best known track, a cover of a hit song from 1930 written for the film Monte Carlo.
 The song missed the Country charts and only made No. 80 on the pop chart but managed No. 12 on the Adult Contemporary chart.
 The song has been used in several film soundtracks, including 1988's Rain Man.

 In the spring of 1978 Christie returned home to Pittsburgh to head the upstart record Label 2001 records, a branch of the 2001 and VIP nightclubs nationwide.
 While visiting local friends at the Staircase Lounge, Christie heard a local group, Sweet Breeze, and loved the band's harmonies and music.
 Christie signed the band Sweet Breeze to their first recording contract and the band recorded a song written by Christie and Herbert called "Summer in Malibu" that was a regional hit for the band.
+He supplemented his income during this period by taking a job as a truck driver.

-Christie became active on the oldies circuit starting in the early 1980s, scoring a final US chart hit, credited as "Summer '81 Medley" by The Cantina Band (featuring Lou Christie), in 1981, performing a medley of Beach Boys classics.
+Christie became active on the oldies circuit starting in the early 1980s, scoring a final U.S. chart hit, credited as "Summer '81 Medley" by The Cantina Band (featuring Lou Christie), in 1981, performing a medley of Beach Boys classics.

 In 1986, he recorded a duet with Lesley Gore of a medley of "Since I Don't Have You"/"It's Only Make Believe" for Manhattan Records, a division of EMI-America.
 The two singers were touring together at the time, and the song was released only as a one-off single.